Installation

 - Check if VIIPER is already running before starting their own instance

-- use the ping API endpoint to check for VIIPER presence and version
+- Use the ping API endpoint to check for VIIPER presence and version

 - Connect to the existing VIIPER instance (if accessible)